The brewery was first opened in 1997 by the Clift family.

 Initially beer was brewed once a week, in 5 barrel batches (a brewer’s barrel is 36 gallons so 5bbls = 180 gallons).
 By the time September 1998 arrived, some beer was being sold to beer festivals and select local pubs as well as The Talbot.

 The brewery gradually got busier and busier even though my skills as a brewer far exceed my abilities as a salesman.
-Farming, however, was in decline and, in October 2000, Philip Clift sold Lulsley Court to Martin Cook who still supplies 75% of our hops.
-At its peak, Lulsley court was growing about 1,000 bales of hops a year – the brewery uses about 3 bales a year.
+Farming, however, was in decline and, in October 2000, Philip Clift sold Lulsley Court.
+At its peak, Lulsley court was growing about 1,000 bales of hops a year – the brewery used about 3 bales a year.

 Shortly after came the foot and mouth outbreak of 2001 which had a catastrophic effect on the brewery and The Talbot.
 Most of our pub customers were in rural areas and many of these have never reopened.